History of Kumamoto Prefecture: Disasters

-Near the end of World War II, Kumamto experienced several air raids, and the greatest one on the night of June 30 to July 1, 1945.
+Near the end of World War II, Kumamoto experienced several air raids, and the greatest one on the night of June 30 to July 1, 1945.
 About one third of the city was burned, and more than 300 people died.
 After the war, there were a considerable number of floods due to typhoons, possibly exacerbated by deforestation and delay in river control.
 In June 1953, there was a combination of Mount Aso eruption and floods, causing debris to flow into the center of Kumamoto city, and more than 500 people died in Kumamoto Prefecture.

 Various dams, such as Ichifusa dam, Midorikawa dam, Ryumon dam, have been constructed to prevent another disaster.
 Tateno dam is under construction.

-The 1973 Taiyo Department Store fire occurred in the center of Kumamoto City.
-The fire started at 1:15 pm on November 29, 1973; and 103 people died.
-After the fire, national regulations pertaining to the construction of buildings were strengthened, one of which was the building of external steps outside of the high-storied buildings.
+The 1973 Taiyo Department Store fire occurred in central Kumamoto City.
+The fire started at 1:15 pm on November 29, 1973; and 104 people died.
+After the fire, national regulations pertaining to the construction of buildings were strengthened, one of which was a mandate on external steps outside high-rise buildings.